Azasakhe/Netflix/Expert-settings.md

 - If you get this error `Request failed validation during key exchange`, means that _you can not use your device with Netflix add-on_.
 - If you can play videos, you can only see them only at _SD quality_.

+### Results per page

+You can choose how many results have per page (works only to paginated menus).

+Note to slow devices and/or slow internet connection:
+- A lower value could solve timeouts errors
+- A high value could cause timeouts errors

 ### Manual ESN
 Allows you to specify the use of an ESN of your certified device, by excluding the automatically generated ESN.